fernicar/ComfyUI_Limited/README.md

 ## Limitations

 - No image generation: ComfyUI Limited does not support generating images.
-- Limited custom node support: ComfyUI Limited only supports 24 custom nodes.
+- Limited custom node support: I'm testing a limited list of custom nodes.
 If you have more installed, they may load, but may not function as expected.
 - Limited error handling: ComfyUI Limited may ignore some error messages, so be aware of this limitation.

 ## Requirements